 Oral and rectal readings are most accurate.
 Always use a calibrated digital thermometer and follow the manufacturer’s instructions.

-Recognizing Fever Symptoms
+Recognizing Symptoms

-Fever often accompanies other symptoms, which can provide clues about its underlying cause:
+It often accompanies other symptoms, which can provide clues about its underlying cause:

-Symptom pairingWhat it might suggest*Seek medical help if…
+Symptom pairingWhat it might suggestSeek medical help if…

-Fever+vomiting / diarrhoeaViral or bacterial gastro-enteritis, food-borne illnessVomiting prevents fluid intake, signs of dehydration (dry tongue, no tears, < 3 wet nappies in 24 h)
+Fever + vomiting / diarrhoeaViral or bacterial gastro-enteritis, food-borne illnessVomiting prevents fluid intake, signs of dehydration (dry tongue, no tears, < 3 wet nappies in 24 h)

-Fever+cough / shortness of breathInfluenza, COVID-19, bronchitis, pneumoniaBreathing is laboured, lips turn blue, chest pain, cough with blood
+Fever + cough / shortness of breathInfluenza, COVID-19, bronchitis, pneumoniaBreathing is laboured, lips turn blue, chest pain, cough with blood

-Fever+cold-like congestionCommon cold, RSV in childrenFever > 3 days, worsening ear pain, wheezing, infant feeding poorly
+Fever + cold-like congestionCommon cold, RSV in childrenFever > 3 days, worsening ear pain, wheezing, infant feeding poorly

-Fever+sore throatViral pharyngitis, strep throatSevere pain, swollen neck nodes, drooling, rash (scarlet fever)
+Fever + sore throatViral pharyngitis, strep throatSevere pain, swollen neck nodes, drooling, rash (scarlet fever)

-Fever+body aches / fatigueInfluenza, chikungunya, viral syndromeAches are disabling, dizziness, inability to stand, dark urine
+Fever + body aches / fatigueInfluenza, chikungunya, viral syndromeAches are disabling, dizziness, inability to stand, dark urine

-Fever+headache / stiff neckSinusitis, meningitis, dengueStiff neck, photophobia, confusion, purplish rash → seek care urgently
+Fever + headache / stiff neckSinusitis, meningitis, dengueStiff neck, photophobia, confusion, purplish rash → seek care urgently

-Fever+chills / rigorsMalaria, bloodstream infection, pyelonephritisChills recur in cycles, temp > 40 °C (104 °F), confusion
+Fever + chills / rigorsMalaria, bloodstream infection, pyelonephritisChills recur in cycles, temp > 40 °C (104 °F), confusion

 Fever peaking at nightTuberculosis, autoimmune disease, occult infectionsWeight loss, night sweats, fever > 2 weeks